biocore/deblur/README.md

 - all.biom : contains all deblurred reads.

-- positive-match.biom : contains only deblurred reads matching the positive filtering database (default is only 16S reads)
+- reference-hit.biom : contains only deblurred reads matching the positive filtering database (default is only 16S reads)

-- positive-nonmatch.biom : contains only deblurred reads not matching the positive filtering database (default is all non-16S reads)
+- reference-non-hit.biom : contains only deblurred reads not matching the positive filtering database (default is all non-16S reads)

 The simple use case just specifies the input fasta file (or directory), output directory name and the sequence trim length: